 - assess the implications of possible changes in the revision process

 Guide 17 is available free-of-charge in several European languages.
 Please click on the following links to download the guide in PDF.

 English | French | Bulgarian | Danish | Czech | Croatian | Lithuanian | Slovakian | Portuguese | Slovenian | Maltese | German | Dutch | Italian | Swedish | Norwegian | Estonian | Polish | Spanish | Finnish | Greek | Hungarian

 Recommendations for Business Associations

-A brochure “Including SMEs in standardisation”, published in May 2012 provides recommendations on how business associations and standards organizations can help to raise awareness among SMEs about standards, provide them with relevant information, and promote their participation in standardisation.
-This brochure is the result of a survey undertaken by NORMAPME and CEN and CENELEC end of 2011 on identifying and analyzing/evaluating the current working ways between business associations and standards institutes.
+A brochure “Including SMEs in standardisation”, published in May 2012 provides recommendations on how business associations and standards organisations can help to raise awareness among SMEs about standards, provide them with relevant information, and promote their participation in standardisation.
+This brochure is the result of a survey undertaken by NORMAPME and CEN and CENELEC end of 2011 on identifying and analysing/evaluating the current working ways between business associations and standards institutes.